Main Terminal (Headhouse)

 East Pedestrian Bridge

-Work is progressing on the pedestrian bridge that will connect the headhouse to the new eastern concourse, and will be activated with the main terminal (headhouse) opening.
-Following demolition of portions of the existing building, the bridge will eventually span over active taxi lane.
+Work is nearing completion on the pedestrian bridge that will connect the headhouse to the new eastern concourse, and will be activated with the main terminal (headhouse) opening.
+Following demolition of portions of the existing building, the bridge will eventually span over an active taxi lane.

 Terminal B Parking Garage